giusesorrentino/labtoolbox/README.md

 ## Ethical Guidelines

+This project’s ethical principles and usage policies are included in the [Code of Conduct](https://github.com/giusesorrentino/LabToolbox/blob/main/CODE_OF_CONDUCT.md) under the “Ethical Guidelines” section.
-This project includes a set of [Ethical Guidelines](https://github.com/giusesorrentino/LabToolbox/blob/main/ETHICAL_GUIDELINES.md) outlining the principles of responsible and respectful use.
-Users are encouraged to read and adhere to them when using or contributing to this software.
+Users and contributors are encouraged to review and adhere to them when using or contributing to this software.

 ## Disclaimer